 In addition to the masking tools, each mask has a set of controls you can use to manipulate the mask to refine it further.
-These options are described in detail in the "Masking control options" section on page 48.
+(See page 57 for more.)

 When you add a filter or a layer, the mask is technically hidden.
 You can create a mask by either using one of the masking tools, or by clicking the Show/Hide Mask icon in the title bar of the pane, to the right of the filter name.
 The contents of the Show Mask icon will represent the mask on that layer.
 (Local Adjustment panes automatically create a black layer mask, so you can 'paint in' the adjustment to the image.)